 In April 2014, the FDA warned about the risks of some injections stating, “The U.S. Food and Drug Administration (FDA) is warning that injection of corticosteroids into the epidural space of the spine may result in rare but serious adverse events, including loss of vision, stroke, paralysis, and death.
 The injections are given to treat neck and back pain, and radiating pain in the arms and legs… Injecting corticosteroids into the epidural space of the spine has been a widespread practice for many decades; however, the effectiveness and safety of the drugs for this use have not been established, and FDA has not approved corticosteroids for such use.
 We started investigating this safety issue when we became aware of medical professionals’ concerns about epidural corticosteroid injections and the risk of serious neurologic adverse events… Injectable corticosteroids include methylprednisolone, hydrocortisone, triamcinolone, betamethasone, and dexamethasone.”
 (See the FDA announcement here).1

-4) There are serious risks and side effects.
+4) Spinal injections have serious risks and side effects.

 In addition to the risks mentioned in the FDA warning (loss of vision, stroke, paralysis, and death), there are other serious risks to carefully consider including: infection, bleeding, nerve damage, headaches, bone damage, muscle weakness, and increased pain.2 Yes, you read that correctly, increased pain is a side effect of this pain treatment.